emesexochitl/Roseobacter/Multiple_imputation/README.md

-After that, multiple imputation is repeated on nonscale data, for one type of ooutput.
-However, it is important to note for the scaled data imputation that Min-Max normlization is performed.
-It is based on the fact that most datasets are not normally distributed(see previous Shapiro-test) and this way of normalization provides upper and lower boundaries.
+After that, multiple imputation is repeated on nonscale data, for one type of output.
+However, it is important to note for the later analysis for TDA  that Min-Max normlization was performed on nonscaled data.
+The main reason was to be able to compare different samplings of origin.
+Choorsing the Min-MAx normalization comes in handy when datasets are not normally distributed (see previous Shapiro-test) and this way of normalization provides upper and lower boundaries.

 In the last part of the R script, several ordination methods are included, as an alternative to analyze ecological data sets.
 They weren't tested for this project.